 When it comes to evaluation of work, the quantity goes along with the evaluation of employee work quality.
 The work completed by the employees is measured against set quality standards.
 Quality control measures address the needs of the business and expectations of customers.
 Thus, employee data can reveal employees who produce a lower quality of work.
 Low work quality is an indication of insufficient training or skill level.
 Employees may need engagement in further training for the areas identified with low quality of work.

-Determining the Organisation’s Overall Performance
+Determining the Organization’s Overall Performance

 The overall performance of the business is an indication of efforts from all the workers involved.
 Workers in different departments contribute their individual expertise towards the success of the business.
-Having employees with the right skills and adequate level of training is reflected in organisational performance.
+Having employees with the right skills and adequate level of training is reflected in organizational performance.
 The evaluation of business success is often determined on the basis of profits and losses.
 Profitability suggests skilled and exemplary employees.
 In comparison, losses in the business give evidence of insufficient skills among employees.